 Operating State Description Warm-up If the sensor detects that its environmental temperature is low it will attempt to self-heat in a warmup state ( Cold Start ) before entering a normal operating state.
 Initializing Startup of Ouster Lidar.
 Updating Only remains in this state temporarily to update the firmware.
-Error If an exception is thrown during initialization or running state, the lidar logs the error.
+Error If an exception is thrown during initialization or running state, the lidar logs the error and remains in Error until a reinit command is issued.
 OFF Ouster Lidar shut off.
 Running Sensor has completed initialization phase and is now running.
 Standby User enabled low power operating mode of the sensor.